-Understanding the Impact of Micro-Aggressions on Corporate Culture and Employee Wellbeing
+Understanding Micro-Aggressions in Corporate Culture

 - Susan Bell

-- 2 min read
+- 3 min read

 Micro-aggressions are often overlooked yet can significantly harm workplace culture and employee health.
 These subtle, sometimes unintentional remarks or actions can create stress and anxiety, resulting in a toxic environment.
 Recognizing their effects is essential for building a more inclusive and supportive corporate culture.